- United Kingdom

 Personal Information We Collect

-We may collect the following categories of personal information from or about a California Resident: (i) identifiers and similar information such as, name, address, date of birth, email address, social security number, driver’s license number, passport number, online identifiers or other similar identifiers; (ii) certain information protected under federal or state laws such as a signature or bank account or other financial information; (iii) characteristics of protected classifications under federal or certain state laws, including, gender, national origin, or marital status; (iv) commercial information, including records of products or services purchased, obtained, or considered, or other purchasing histories or tendencies, including funds invested, investments considered, or sources of wealth; (v) internet or other electronic network activity information, including interactions with our website or use of certain online tools; (vi) geolocation data; (vii) professional or employment-related information, including occupation, compensation, employer, and title; and (viii) inferences drawn from any of the information identified above to create a profile reflecting your preferences or similar information, including your potential interest in investing in new funds.
+We may collect the following categories of personal information from or about a California Resident: (i) identifiers and similar information such as, name, address, date of birth, email address, social security number, driver’s license number, passport number, online identifiers or other similar identifiers; (ii) certain information protected under federal or state laws such as a signature, account balances, wire instructions, credit card information, bank account or other financial information; (iii) characteristics of protected classifications under federal or certain state laws, including, gender, age, national origin, citizenship or marital status; (iv) commercial information, including records of products or services purchased, obtained, or considered, or other purchasing histories or tendencies, including funds invested, investments considered, or sources of wealth; (v) internet or other electronic network activity information, including interactions with our website or use of certain online tools; (vi) geolocation data; (vii) professional or employment-related information, including occupation, compensation, employer, and title; and (viii) inferences drawn from any of the information identified above to create a profile reflecting your preferences or similar information, including your potential interest in investing in new funds.
 We may disclose for a business purpose all or just a few of the above categories of personal information.

 Sources of Personal Information